devmotiv/devmotiv.com-prod/README.md

 # [blog.devmotiv.com](https://blog.devmotiv.com)
 Website under construction.

-Build by Angular and compiled to JAM stack by Scully.
+Built by Angular and compiled to JAM stack by Scully.